shant2442/project-demo/README.md

 # project-demo
-this is nothing but a simple checking of the features of the github
+this is my first projecct on the github